Newton da Costa

-Newton Carneiro Affonso da Costa (born 16 September 1929 in Curitiba, Brazil) is a Brazilian mathematician, logician, and philosopher.
-He studied engineering and mathematics at the Federal University of Paraná in Curitiba and the title of his 1961 Ph.D. dissertation was Topological spaces and continuous functions.
+Newton Carneiro Affonso da Costa (16 September 1929 – 16 April 2024) was a Brazilian mathematician, logician, and philosopher.
+Born in Curitiba, he studied engineering and mathematics at the Federal University of Paraná in Curitiba and the title of his 1961 Ph.D. dissertation was Topological spaces and continuous functions.

 Work

 Paraconsistency

 Da Costa's international recognition came especially through his work on paraconsistent logic and its application to various fields such as philosophy, law, computing, and artificial intelligence.
-He is one of the founders of this non-classical logic.
+He was one of the founders of this non-classical logic.
 In addition, he constructed the theory of quasi-truth that constitutes a generalization of Alfred Tarski's theory of truth, and applied it to the foundations of science.

 Other fields; foundations of physics

 The scope of his research also includes model theory, generalized Galois theory, axiomatic foundations of quantum theory and relativity, complexity theory, and abstract logics.
-Da Costa has significantly contributed to the philosophy of logic, paraconsistent modal logics, ontology, and philosophy of science.
+Da Costa significantly contributed to the philosophy of logic, paraconsistent modal logics, ontology, and philosophy of science.
 He served as the President of the Brazilian Association of Logic and the Director of the Institute of Mathematics at the University of São Paulo.
 He received many awards and held numerous visiting scholarships at universities and centers of research in all continents.